Final Project Written Artist Statement

-- Scan the final image and all steps at 300ppi and upload it to your online e-portfolio.
+- Scan the final image and all steps at 300ppi and upload it to the corresponding Blackboard Journal.

 Make sure the images are in focus, straight, with good resolution and properly lit.

 - Add your writing assignment to the corresponding Blackboard Journal on the same page as the image of your project.
 I recommend that you type this as a word document and save it before pasting it into the corresponding Blackboard Journal.

 - Label both the image and writing with the project title: Final Project

 Both the image & the writing assignment should be uploaded to the corresponding Blackboard Journal BEFORE the beginning of the Final Assessment period!
 Take note of when the classroom is open and available for you to use the scanner.